Medicare's Extra Help program can make prescriptions – and prescription drug plan premiums – more affordable.

 Q: How do I qualify for Medicare’s Extra Help Program?

 Resources do not include your car or home, but do include stocks, bonds, and bank accounts.
-A recent law excludes some additional resources, making it easier for more seniors to get Extra Help: life insurance policies don’t count as resources, and financial assistance you receive from friends or relatives to help pay your household expenses is not considered income. (the Social Security Administration has more details about what does and doesn’t count as resources).
+A recent law excludes some additional resources, making it easier for more beneficiaries to get Extra Help: life insurance policies don’t count as resources, and financial assistance you receive from friends or relatives to help pay your household expenses is not considered income. (the Social Security Administration has more details about what does and doesn’t count as resources).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.